vercel/vercel/packages/cli/README.md

 cd packages/cli
 ```

-From within the `packages/cli` directory, you can use the "dev" script to quickly excute Vercel CLI from its TypeScript source code directly (without having to manually compile first).
+From within the `packages/cli` directory, you can use the "dev" script to quickly execute Vercel CLI from its TypeScript source code directly (without having to manually compile first).
 For example:

 ```bash
 yarn dev deploy